Skip to contents

 Details

 The Molecular Signatures Database (MSigDB) is a collection of gene sets originally created for use with the Gene Set Enrichment Analysis (GSEA) software.
-To cite use of the underlying MSigDB data, reference Subramanian, Tamayo, et al. (2005, PNAS) and one or more of the following as appropriate: Liberzon, et al. (2011, Bioinformatics), Liberzon, et al. (2015, Cell Systems), and also the source for the gene set.
+To cite use of the underlying MSigDB data, reference Subramanian, Tamayo, et al. (2005, PNAS) and one or more of the following as appropriate: Liberzon, et al. (2011, Bioinformatics), Liberzon, et al. (2015, Cell Systems), Castanza, et al. (2023, Nature Methods) and also the source for the gene set.

 Gene homologs are provided by HUGO Gene Nomenclature Committee at the European Bioinformatics Institute which integrates the orthology assertions predicted for human genes by eggNOG, Ensembl Compara, HGNC, HomoloGene, Inparanoid, NCBI Gene Orthology, OMA, OrthoDB, OrthoMCL, Panther, PhylomeDB, TreeFam and ZFIN.
 For each human equivalent within each species, only the ortholog supported by the largest number of databases is used.

-For information on how to cite cite an R package such as msigdbr, you can execute citation("msigdbr").
+For information on how to cite the msigdbr R package, run citation("msigdbr").